Malla Reddy University M.Sc Allied Science Admissions 2025

 The duration of MBBS is five years, and it is divided into ten semesters.
 The MBBS course covers the introductory subjects of general medicine and surgery, and for specialisation, students need to do an MD (Doctor of Medicine).
 The duration of the MBBS course is nine semesters, and there is one compulsory rotating programme.

-Appear for Counselling session- Students can register for the counselling session through MCC (Medical Counselling Committee) and fill in the desired colleges.
+Step 5- Appear for the Counselling session- Students can register for the counselling session through MCC (Medical Counselling Committee) and fill in the desired colleges.

 AIIMS (All India Institute of Medical Sciences) is amongst the most popular MBBS institutes in India.
 However, due to the limited number of seats, the admission procedure is very exhaustive.
 In this section, we will discuss the admission procedure for AIIMS for the MBBS course.

 Preparing for the NEET UG 2025 examination can be a challenging task.
 It requires dedication, discipline, time management skills and a good preparation strategy.
-Clearing the NEET UG examination can be challenging due to stiff competition, however with good planning, students can clear the NEET UG examination with good percentage.
+Clearing the NEET UG examination can be challenging due to stiff competition; however, with good planning, students can clear the NEET UG examination with a good percentage.

 Exam Name | Conducting Body | Result |